While many Lib Dems remain wary of coalition politics, Kirsty Williams was right to join the Welsh cabinet

 Overall, this is an agreement that gives the Lib Dems in Wales the chance to detoxify themselves from the Tories and to make a real long-lasting difference in education policy.
 Kirsty Williams will be an outstanding Welsh Education Security and will revitalise Welsh Liberalism.

 Paul Hindley is a Liberal Democrat activist from Blackpool and a member of the Social Liberal ForumLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.